anurag815311/computer-fundamental-BBA/readme.md

 - There are two main types of software:
   1. **System Software**:
      - Controls the hardware and manages computer operations.
-     - Example: Operating systems like Windows, macOS, or Android.
+     - **Example**: Operating systems like Windows, macOS, or Android.
   2. **Application Software**:
      - Helps users perform specific tasks.
-     - Example: Microsoft Word for typing, Google Chrome for browsing, or WhatsApp for chatting.
+     - **Example**: Microsoft Word for typing, Google Chrome for browsing, or WhatsApp for chatting.

 #### **Hardware vs. Software**
 | **Feature**     | **Hardware**                           | **Software**                           |